pusher/docs/docs/channels/using_channels/presence-channels.md

 Presence channels are subscribed to from the client API in the same way as [private channels](/docs/channels/using_channels/private-channels#subscribe) but the channel name must be prefixed with `presence-`.
 As with private channels a HTTP Request is made to a configurable authorization URL to determine if the current user has permissions to access the channel (see [Authorizing Users](/docs/channels/server_api/authorizing-users) ).

-Each member of the presence channel has a set of user information `user_info` that is shared with other members of the presence channel to identify this user.
-This information about the authorized user can come from two places:
+Each member of the presence channel has a user object containing the `id` of the user and a `user_info` field with more information about that user (e.g. name).
+That user object is shared with other members of the presence channel to identify this user.
+This user object can come from two places:

-- If the user is signed in with pusher by using the `signin` method on the client, the user information (`user_info`) provided during user authentication will be shared with other members in presence channels to identify this user.
-See more about providing `user_info` in [Authenticating Users](/docs/channels/server_api/authenticating-users).
+- If the user is signed in with pusher by using the `signin` method on the client, the user object provided during user authentication will be shared with other members in presence channels to identify this user.
+See more about providing the user object (`user_data`) in [Authenticating Users](/docs/channels/server_api/authenticating-users).
-- You can always provide user information `user_info` during the authorization step of a presence channel which will override any user information coming from User Authentication.
+- You can always provide the user object during the authorization step of a presence channel which will override the user object coming from User Authentication.

 Information on users subscribing to, and unsubscribing from a channel can then be accessed by [binding to events on the presence channel](/docs/channels/using_channels/presence-channels#events) and the current state of users subscribed to the channel is available via the <a href="/docs/channels/using_channels/presence-channels#accessing-channel-members"> <inlinecode>channel.members</inlinecode> property </a> .